imran2306/100-days-of-code-youtube/32-Day32-Set-Methods/.tutorial/01 joining sets.md

  ```

 ## IV. difference() and difference_update():
 The difference() and difference_update() methods prints only items that are only present in the original set and not in both the sets.
+It will print items which are available in original set and eliminates items from original set also if items are present in the other sets.
 The difference() method returns a new set whereas difference_update() method updates into the existing set from another set.

 #### Example:
 ```python